Geoffrey II, Count of Anjou: Family

 An unusual entry in the cartulary of Ronceray describes a dispute over a vineyard seized by Geoffrey Martel and granted to his "wives, or rather concubines", Agnes, Grécie, Adele, and Adelaide.
 Whether these women were his wives or concubines, each relationship can be described.

 Geoffrey II's first wife was Agnes of Burgundy, the widow of William V, Duke of Aquitaine; she and Geoffrey married in 1032, but had divorced by 1050.

 His second wife was Grécie of Langeais.
 Geoffrey II dismissed her to marry Adèle, the daughter of a "Count Odo", perhaps Odo II, Count of Blois.
 He also divorced Adèle, and took Grécie back as his wife.
 His last wife was a German woman named Adelaide.

 Despite these marital escapades, Geoffrey died childless.
-He became a monk in Saint-Nicolas d'Angers in 1060.

 Succession

 Since Geoffrey II had no living male children from either of two marriages, when he died the Anjou title went to his nephews, the two sons of his sister Ermengarde-Blanche (m.
 Geoffroy V of Château-Landon).
 Geoffroy III Le Barbu (the Bearded) was Count of Anjou from 1060 to 1068; Fulk IV Réchin (the Mouth) was count from 1068 to 1109.
 Fulk IV's grandson, Geoffrey Plantagenet, married Matilda, heir to the English throne, and began the House of Plantagenet line of English kings.